Defender API: Features, Functionality, and Usage

 Rate Limits

-The default API call limit rates are 50 calls per minute and 10,000 calls per day.
+The default rate limits for API calls are 50 requests per minute and 10,000 requests per day.

-For queries that provide listed results, you can determine the maximum number of items to be returned using the following query string parameter:
+For queries that return listed results, you can specify the maximum number of items to be returned using the following query string parameter:

 Query Params